Boiler Service Cost

 All safety devices will be inspected, and a carbon monoxide check done.
 The heating engineer will normally clean all the boiler parts that need to be cleaned to work properly and efficiently.

 All of these checks are part of the servicing and make up the majority of the price you pay for your boiler to be serviced.
-Any repairs will not be included in the boiler service cost, and anything that needs to be fixed will usually be charged as extra.
+Any repairs will not be included in the boiler service cost, and anything that needs to be fixed will usually be charged as extra work.

 How Long Does a Service Take?